openstack/keystone/doc/source/apache-httpd.rst

 ..
 WARNING::

-    The KVS (``keystone.token.persistence.backends.kvs.Token``) token
-    persistence driver cannot be shared between processes so must not be used when running keystone under HTTPD (the tokens will not be shared between the processes of the server and validation will fail).
+    The KVS (``kvs``) token persistence driver cannot be shared between processes so must not be used when running keystone under HTTPD (the tokens will not be shared between the processes of the server and validation will fail).

 For SQL, in ``/etc/keystone/keystone.conf`` set::

     [token]
-    driver = keystone.token.persistence.backends.sql.Token
+    driver = sql

 For memcached, in ``/etc/keystone/keystone.conf`` set::

     [token]
-    driver = keystone.token.persistence.backends.memcache.Token
+    driver = memcache

 All servers that are storing tokens need a shared backend.
 This means that either all servers use the same database server or use a common memcached pool.